intel/llvm/sycl/doc/design/VirtualFunctions.md

   together, i.e. runtime should keep track of which device images have already been looked at to avoid entering an infinite recursion;

+If for any used virtual functions set there is no device image that provides virtual functions from it, the runtime should throw an exception, because that is likely a user error (missing or misspelled `indirectly_callable` property on a virtual function).

 Produced list of device images is then linked together and used to enqueue a kernel.